LD38-nanderv/ECFS/README.md

+# LD 38 Game
+This is a game made for Ludum Dare 38.

+It's based on an Entity Component System.
+For lazyness' sake, the docs of that system have been kept in there.

 # Entity Component Filter System
 Entity Component Filter System for Love2d.
 First step: writing down what the hell it even means.